 Note: Some students include a link to a website that showcases their work in an area of interest, like engineering projects, art, or even sneaker design.
 Admissions reps may not have time to check outside links; make sure your application includes what you want them to know about you.

-The 2025-26 application also added a new item under Activities where students can indicate family responsibilities (like caregiving or working) or circumstances (like long commutes or homelessness) that affect them.
+The Common Application also has a section under Activities where students can indicate family responsibilities (like caregiving or working) or circumstances (like long commutes or homelessness) that affect them.
 If you mark something here, it’s OK to expand on it in the Additional Information section too.

 Final Thoughts: Use Additional Information to Add Important Context, Not Just Extra Words